Global Existence and Regularity for the 3D Stochastic Primitive Equations of the Ocean and Atmosphere with Multiplicative White Noise: Local Existence and A Criteria For Global Existence

 \section{Local Existence and A Criteria For Global Existence}

 As with the deterministic case, the first step in the analysis is to establish the local existence of solutions all the way to a `maximal' existence time $\xi > 0$.
-Recall that if $\xi(\omega)< \infty$ then the $H^{1}$ norm of the solution must blow up at this maximal time.
-With this in mind, we next show in Theorem~\ref{thm:StrongNormBnds} that the strong norms of solutions may be controlled by a combination of the $L^4$ norm of the momentum $\mathbf{v}$ and by the vertical gradient of the entire solution $U$.
-The results in Theorem~\ref{thm:StrongNormBnds} thus set the program for the rest of the article.
+Recall that if $\xi(\omega)< \infty$ for $\omega \in \Omega$, then the $H^{1}$ norm of the solution must blow up at this maximal time as expressed by \eqref{eq:FiniteTimeBlowUp}.
+With this in hand, we next show in Theorem~\ref{thm:StrongNormBnds} that the strong norms of solutions may be controlled by a combination of the $L^4$ norm of the momentum $\mathbf{v}$ and by the vertical gradient of the entire solution $U$.
+The results in Theorem~\ref{thm:StrongNormBnds} establish a sufficient condition for Theorem~\ref{thm:MainResult} to be valid and thus set the program for the rest of the article.